-STRATEGY | Consider establishing new cultural events within the downtown area.
+STRATEGY | Consider establishing new cultural events within the downtown area, such as a Hispanic Festival.

 STRATEGY | Consider holding an International Food Day on Race Street where local restaurants and other vendors could participate.

 STRATEGY | Consider holding an annual Food Truck Festival or "Food Truck Friday" event where food trucks could be licensed to be set up in Town one day a week.